phunware/maas-alerts-ios-sdk/README.md

 }
 ````

 Apple has three primary methods for handling remote notifications.
-You will need to implement these in your application delegate, forwarding the results to MaaSAlerts:
+You will need to implement these in your application delegate, forwarding the results to MaaS Alerts:

 ````objective-c
 - (void)application:(UIApplication *)app didRegisterForRemoteNotificationsWithDeviceToken:(NSData *)devToken